Countly/countly-sdk-documentation/unity/next.md

 <pre>Dictionary&lt;string, object&gt; segmentation = <strong>new</strong> Dictionary&lt;string, object&gt;{<br>{ "Action", "click"}<br>};<br><br><strong>await</strong> countly.CrashReports.SendCrashReportAsync(ex.Message, ex.StackTrace, LogType.Exception, segmentation, false); </pre>
 <h2 class="anchor-heading">Crash breadcrumbs</h2>
 <p>
-  Throughout your app, you can leave&nbsp;crash breadcrumbs
-  <span>Mandatory that </span>would describe previous steps that were taken in
-  your app before the crash.
+  Throughout your app, you can leave crash breadcrumbs.
+They are shory logs<span>&nbsp;that </span>would describe the previous steps that were taken in your app before the crash.
 After a crash happens, they will be sent together with the crash report.
 </p>
 <p>The following command adds a crash breadcrumb:</p>
 <pre>countly.CrashReports.AddBreadcrumbs("breadcrumb");</pre>
 <h2 class="anchor-heading">Consent</h2>
 <p>
-  <code>Crashes</code><span> consent is required to use the Crash feature.
-On removing the <code>Crashes</code> consent, no data related to the crash will store locally or send to the server.</span>
+  This feature uses <code>Crashes</code><span> consent.
+No additinal crash logs will be recorded if consent is required and not given.</span>
 </p>
 <h1>Events</h1>
 <p>